mokhtarivahid/safe-planner/README.md

-# Safe-Planner - A Dual Replanner for Computing Strong Cyclic Solutions in Fully Observable Non-Deterministic Domains
+# Safe-Planner - A Single-Outcome Replanner for Computing Strong Cyclic Solutions in Fully Observable Non-Deterministic Domains

 **Safe-Planner (SP)** is an off-line non-deterministic planning algorithm based on replanning that compiles a **Fully Observable Non-Deterministic (FOND)** planning problem into a set of classical planning problems which can be solved using a classical problem solver.
 SP then merges the obtained classical solutions and forms a non-deterministic solution policy to the original non-deterministic problem.
 SP avoids dead-end states by modifying a planning problem such that it prevents a classical planner to generate weak plans involving actions leading to dead-ends and therefore it generates safe policies.
 The execution of a safe policy is guaranteed to terminate in a goal state for all potential outcomes of the actions in the non-deterministic environment (if any exists).

 SP can employ any off-the-shelf classical planner for problem solving.
-Currently, the classical planners [FF], [OPTIC], [MADAGASCAR], [VHPOP], [LPG-TD], and [FAST-DOWNWARD] have been integrated.
+Currently, the classical planners [FF], [OPTIC], [MADAGASCAR], [PROBE], [VHPOP], [LPG-TD], [LPG], and [FAST-DOWNWARD] have been integrated.

 **Note:** OPTIC, MADAGASCAR, VHPOP, and LPG-TD are temporal/partial-order planners and therefore the produced policies are also partial-order.